 “Me too,” Devin said.
 “I know a lot about how Jase came out, but nothing about you, Ron.
 When and how did you come out to your folks?”

 “Jase and I met in middle school and became friends then best friends.
 Turns out we had more feelings for each other but we were both young and stupid so we didn’t say anything about it to each other.
 Then one day we couldn’t stand it any longer I guess.
-We were in my bedroom and got into an argument about some video game we were playing, and started to wrestle.
+We were in my bedroom and got into an argument about some video game we were playing, and we started to wrestle.
 I was on top of Jase looking down at his face.
 He started to smile, and I smiled too, then I leaned down and kissed him.
 You know that crap you read about fireworks and explosions during the first kiss in gay stories on the internet?”
 Devin nodded.
 “We discovered that it’s true.”

 “It was at least fifteen minutes,” Ron interjected.